coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 starting with “\ ``{``\ ” or “\ ``(``\ ” should be put at level 0.
 The list
 of Coq predefined notations can be found in the chapter on :ref:`thecoqlibrary`.

+.. warn:: Closed notations (i.e. starting and ending with a terminal symbol) should usually be at level 0 (default).
+   :name: closed-notation-not-level-0

+   It is usually better to put closed notations, that is the ones starting and ending with a terminal symbol, at level 0.

 .. _UseOfNotationsForPrinting:

 Use of notations for printing